Ralph Reader: War service

-Postwar
+Postwar career

 After the war Reader set up his own production company, Ralph Reader Limited, which revived many shows he had produced before the war.
-The first postwar Gang Show ran for three weeks at the Blackpool Opera House and broke the theatre's records.
+The first postwar Gang Show ran for three weeks at the Blackpool Opera House, and broke the theatre's records.
 He also began producing the London Gang Show in 1950, usually at the Golders Green Hippodrome in north London, and wrote more songs and musical plays for the Scout Association.
 He produced the Gang Show annually until 1974, and his association with it continued until his death.

-He published an autobiography, It's Been Terrific in 1953, with a second volume, Ralph Reader Remembers, in 1974.
+He published an autobiography, It's Been Terrific, in 1953, with a second volume, Ralph Reader Remembers, in 1974.
 He was appointed Commander of the Most Excellent Order of the British Empire (CBE) in 1957 "for services to the Boy Scouts Association".
-In the 1970s he was appointed to the post of Chief Scout's Commissioner, and in 1975 was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.
+In the 1970s, he was appointed to the post of Chief Scout's Commissioner, and in 1975 was awarded the Bronze Wolf, the only distinction of the World Organization of the Scout Movement, awarded by the World Scout Committee for exceptional services to world Scouting.
 He died in 1982, one week short of his 79th birthday.

-Reader was interviewed twice for the BBC radio programme Desert Island Discs (in 1944 and in 1961).
-Extracts from the later episode have survived.
-He was the subject of This Is Your Life in November 1963 when he was surprised by Eamonn Andrews at the BBC Television Theatre.
+Reader was interviewed twice for the BBC radio programme Desert Island Discs (in 1944 and in 1961); only extracts from the later episode have survived.
+He was the subject of This Is Your Life in November 1963, when he was surprised by Eamonn Andrews at the BBC Television Theatre.